nenadmarkus/p/learning-signed-distance-fields/index.md

 The grid resolution $$N$$ varies from $$64$$ to $$512$$.
 The basic method should scale as $$O(N^3)$$ and `gridhopping` as $$O(N^2\log N)$$ (see [here](../fast-algo-sdb-to-mesh) for a theoretical analysis that produces this).
+All computation is performed on a relatively high-end laptop CPU: Intel(R) Core(TM) i7-9750H CPU @ 2.60GHz.
 The results can be seen in the figures below
 (the legend for all is in the top left one):